-Each Triennium, and for the purpose of fulfilling the requirements of the 2019 Manual D.1.1.d the Regional Council shall elect a Leading Elder.
-The Leading Elder will be a member of the Assembly of Elders.
+Each Triennium, and for the purpose of fulfilling the requirements of the 2019 Manual D.1.1.d (and the parallel in following editions) the Regional Council shall elect a Lead Commissioner.
+The Lead Commissioner will be a member of the Council Elders.

-The Leading Elder is elected as part of the triennial election of members of the General Council from the East Central Ontario Regional Council, at the meeting of the Regional Council held in the year before the year of the face-to-face meeting of the General Council.
-The Leading Elder will serve a three-year term.
+The Lead Commissioner is elected as part of the triennial election of Commissioners to the General Council from the East Central Ontario Regional Council, at the meeting of the Regional Council held in the year before the year of the meeting of the General Council.
+The Lead Commissioner will serve during the term of General Council Commissioner